History of the motorcycle: Interwar years

 about twice as many motorcycle makes competing in the world market during the early 21st century.

 In 1937, Joe Petrali set a new land speed record of 136.183 mph (219.165 km/h) on a modified Harley-Davidson 61 cubic inch (1,000 cc) overhead valve-driven motorcycle.

 The same day, Petrali also broke the speed record for 45 cubic inch (737 cc) engine motorcycles.

+World War II

 In Europe, production demands, driven by the buildup to World War II, included motorcycles for military use, and BSA supplied 126,000 BSA M20 motorcycles to the British armed forces, starting in 1937 and continuing until 1950.
 Royal Enfield also produced motorcycles for the military, including a 125 cc lightweight motorcycle that could be dropped (in a parachute-fitted tube cage) from an aircraft.